GSA/digital.gov/_posts/2015-10-09-how-agencies-can-support-employee-professional-development.md

 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-450-Opportunities-Just-Ahead-on-Green-Billboard-Tashatuvango-iStock-Thinkstock-464846821.jpg"
+{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-450-Opportunities-Just-Ahead-on-Green-Billboard-Tashatuvango-iStock-Thinkstock-464846821.jpg" %}
- are on a green billboard with the sunrise behind it." %}

 Providing professional development for over 100,000 employees is no easy task.
 To build on the existing skills of their workforce, the U.S. Department of Agriculture (USDA) has piloted AgOpportunity, a program that matches USDA employees with projects that need their skills and interest.